EcoLogic’s team at an all-staff retreat in Guatemala in January 2016.

 Barbara serves as executive director of EcoLogic and reports directly to the board of directors.
 A member of the EcoLogic team since 2004, Barbara has played a variety of fundraising and program development roles, most recently serving as director of development, managing the organization’s fundraising efforts.
 Prior to joining EcoLogic, she completed the Hydropower Reform Fellowship at American Rivers in Seattle, Washington, which focused on promoting meaningful citizen participation in licensing nonfederal hydropower projects.
 Barbara has been passionately involved in tropical conservation work since her early teens, when she conducted water quality sampling and analysis as a volunteer research assistant for the Smithsonian Tropical Research Institute (STRI), which was monitoring the Panama Canal watershed.
 She also wrote fundraising proposals for Panama’s National Association for the Conservation of Nature (ANCON).
 Barbara holds a Juris Doctor with a concentration in Environmental Law from the University of Washington and is a member of the Washington State Bar Association, as well as its Environmental and Land Use Law section.
 In addition she holds a BA cum laude in environmental earth science and anthropology from Dartmouth College.
 Barbara grew up in Panama City, Panama, and is fluent in Spanish and English and proficient in French.

-As the finance officer, Laura provides support to the director of finance and administration by assisting with finances, budgeting, and reporting.
+As the senior finance officer, Laura manages EcoLogic’s regional and US-based finances, budgeting, and reporting.
 Prior to joining EcoLogic, Laura interned at the Boston Living Center, a community and resource organization for people living with HIV/AIDS, and also at the Massachusetts Commission on the Status of Women, an independent state agency dedicated to the advancement of women in the Commonwealth.
 For the Boston Living Center, she often created and translated documents in English and Spanish, and at both organizations she provided logistical and fundraising support, undertook special-events planning, and developed and wrote publicity materials.
 Laura earned a BA in Spanish at Wellesley College, has lived in Argentina, and is fluent in English and Spanish.

 Marco works on EcoLogic’s projects in Mexico.
 He has direct experience preparing, implementing, and monitoring and evaluating environmental conservation and rural development projects in Mexico, including some financed by United Nations Development Program’s Global Environmental Facility and the Inter-American Development Bank.
 He most recently worked at the “Grupo Ecologico Sierra Gorda” —an alliance of civil society organizations that contribute to sustainable management of the Sierra Gorda Reserve—where he was in charge of overseeing the implementation of eight projects.
 Marco holds a master’s degree in rural development from the “Colegio de Estudios Posgrados” in Mexico.
 He speaks fluent Spanish and is proficient in English.